A vernacular structure housing archival treasures

 In May 2019, a thunderstorm caused severe damage to the main roof of the structure housing the Buddhist Archives of Photography, exposing the precious materials to the elements.

-Through the Crisis Immediate Response Fund, WMF offered support to the Buddhist Archives of Photography in June 2019 to perform emergency repairs to the roof that will protect the important collection.
-Work will include the replacement of damaged wooden rafters and purlins; the replacement of traditional clay tiles that were either broken or separated by the unusually heavy winds; finishing treatments; and other small repairs needed for the proper functioning of the roof.
+Through the Crisis Response Fund, WMF offered support to the Buddhist Archives of Photography in June 2019 to perform emergency repairs to the roof that will protect the important collection.
+Work included the replacement of damaged wooden rafters and purlins; the replacement of traditional clay tiles that were either broken or separated by the unusually heavy winds; finishing treatments; and other small repairs needed for the proper functioning of the roof.

-WMF’s Crisis Immediate Response Fund provides emergency resources for early recovery actions at heritage sites to help build community resiliency, create economic opportunity, and strengthen social cohesion in the wake of disaster.
+WMF’s Crisis Response Fund provides emergency resources for early recovery actions at heritage sites to help build community resiliency, create economic opportunity, and strengthen social cohesion in the wake of disaster.